-It was clear to everyone that the GTX-1080 Ti has a very large potential, but it is doubtful whether even the in-NVIDIA Herself imagined that he could reach the amazing levels he was able to reach the famous K | ngp | n overklocker - who used a card from a company EVGA (With which he has been actively collaborating for several years) and exotic liquid nitrogen cooling to achieve a legendary operating frequency of 3,024 MHz or 3.024 GHz, which sounds more like something from the world of CPU processors than anything that might make sense For the GPU domain.
+It was clear to everyone that the GTX-1080 Ti has a very large potential, but it is doubtful whether even the in-NVIDIA Herself described that he would be able to reach the incredible levels that the famous overclocker K | ngp | n managed to reach - who used a card from a company EVGA (With which he has been actively collaborating for several years) and exotic liquid nitrogen cooling to achieve a legendary operating frequency of 3,024 MHz or 3.024 GHz, which sounds more like something from the world of CPU processors than anything that might make sense For the GPU domain.

-This achievement breaks a world record in frequency for a video card, in fact, with the addition of about 12 megahertz compared to the GeForce GTX 1060 sample card that reached 3,012 megahertz frequency a few months ago - when there is no argument that the current achievement is much more impressive, Because the core of the GTX 1080 Ti contains almost 3 times more processing and transistors than what exists in the GTX 1060.
-If that's not enough, K | ngp | n performed The fast It is also easy to remember the GDDR5X memory built into the card as part of the process, bringing them to an effective speed of just over 12,000MT / s, which helped the overall bandwidth break the 500 gigabyte-per-second barrier.
+This achievement breaks a world record in frequency for a video card, in fact, with the addition of about 12 MHz compared to the GeForce GTX 1060 card that reached a frequency of 3,012 MHz a few months ago - when there is no argument that the current achievement is much more impressive.
+Since the core of the GTX 1080 Ti contains almost 3 times more processing units and transistors compared to what exists in the GTX 1060.
+If that was not enough, K | ngp | n performed The fast It is also easy to remember the GDDR5X memory built into the card as part of the process, bringing them to an effective speed of just over 12,000MT / s, which helped the overall bandwidth break the 500 gigabyte-per-second barrier.

 The huge frequency was not stable enough to run performance tests, much like most extreme LN2-based accelerations, but it is time to note that K | ingp | n ran the popular 3DMark Time Spy with the same GTX 1080 Ti, 2,481 MHz, and achieved a record score of 13,291 points, Which has become a new world record for a single graphics card, Which improves more than 700 points the previous record set by the Titan X card Pascal.